-If you're looking for the best free WordPress plugins for blogs, Akismet worth considering.
+If you’re looking for the best free WordPress plugins for bloggers, Akismet should be on your radar.
 With over five million active installations, this spam-filtering plugin makes it easy to moderate and eliminate unwanted comments from your blog.
-It does all the heavy lifting for you, so you don't need to manually assess and approve each comment.
+It does all the heavy lifting for you, so you don’t need to manually assess and approve each comment.

 Akismet’s features include: